apache/cordova-plugin-media-capture/README.md

 ### iOS Quirks

-Since iOS 10 it's mandatory to add a `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescriptionentry` in the info.plist.
+Since iOS 10 it's mandatory to add a `NSCameraUsageDescription`, `NSMicrophoneUsageDescription` and `NSPhotoLibraryUsageDescriptionentry` in the info.plist.

 * `NSCameraUsageDescription` describes the reason that the app accesses the user’s camera.
+* `NSMicrophoneUsageDescription` describes the reason that the app accesses the user’s microphone.
 * `NSPhotoLibraryUsageDescriptionentry` describes the reason the app accesses the user's photo library.

 When the system prompts the user to allow access, this string is displayed as part of the dialog box.